jtkolean/wordle/README.md

 # Wordle Challenge
-Clone it.

-## What is Wordle?

-Guess the **WORDLE** in six tries.

 Each guess must be a valid five-letter word.

 Hit the enter button to submit.

 After each guess, the color of the tiles will change to show how close your guess was to the word.